-Southend-on-Sea Borough Council seeks to ensure that as many people as possible receive support to allow them to remain independent.
-A disabled facilities grant can help towards the cost of adapting your home so that you can live safely and independently.
+Southend-on-Sea Borough Council tries to make sure that as many people as possible receive support to help them do things themselves.
+A disabled facilities grant can help towards the cost of changing your home so that you can live safely and do things for yourself.

 Am I Eligible?

-You can apply if you, or someone living in your property, is disabled and:
+You can apply if you or someone living in your home is disabled and:

-- Can certify that you, or the person on whose behalf you are applying, intend to occupy the property as your main residence throughout the grant period – currently 5 years.
+• you can certify that you, or the person you are applying for, will live in the property as your main residence throughout the grant period (currently 5 years)